jwtd/grunt-jira-actions/README.md

     - `user` - Jira username.
 Default value is process.env.JIRA_UN
     - `password`  - Jira password.
 Default value is process.env.JIRA_PW
 - `project` - Default values are those specified in package.json
-    - `jira_id` - Jira id of the project the story will be created in
+    - `id` - Jira id of the project the story will be created in
-    - `name` - Default is the project name specified in package.json (displayed in the story's subject)
+    - `name` - Default is the project name specified in package.json
+    - `version` - Default is the version specified in package.json
     - `build_label` - The build that created this story
 - `issue` - The details of the story being created
-    - `type` - Jira id of the type of issue to post the story as 1 = Bug
+    - `type_id` - Jira id of the type of issue to post the story as 1 = Bug
         2 = New Feature
         3 = Task